enlightn/enlightn-docs/security/login-throttling-analyzer.md

 ## Skip Condition

-This analyzer is skipped for stateless apps or apps that use Laravel UI or Fortify (as these packages have custom in-built throttling mechanisms).
+This analyzer is skipped for stateless apps or apps that use Laravel UI or Fortify's in-built login throttling.

 ## References